Tag: Improving Gas Mpg

 There may be a period in this year where the price of oil drops much lower than even the $50 range.
 The Saudis will be successful in driving out many other producers and claiming a larger percentage of the market which is their objective.

-What’s your guess on the price of oil which in turn drives the price of gasoline for the consumer over the coming year?
+What’s your guess on the price of oil, which in turn will drive the price of gasoline for the consumer over the coming year?
 Will oil go back to 80 a barrel?
-Also will we go into a recession?
+Also, will we go into a recession?
 A De-inflation situation?
-It is almost the end of the year and oil is still sitting around $50 a barrel.
-Not much time left to make any major moves and it appears unlikely that it will anytime soon.
+It is almost the end of the year, and oil is still around $50 a barrel.
+Only a little time left to make any major moves, and it appears unlikely that it will anytime soon.

 Gasoline Use and Your Tires